BenjaminSchwessinger/Bacter-Tutorial/README.md

 we are implicitly deciding that time will be expressed in expected number of substitutions per site.

 Now switch to the Priors panel.
-See that As we suspect that population which gave rise to our data was growing exponentially, select "Coalescent Exponential Population" from the drop-down list of ARG priors.
-Expand the tree prior by clicking on the arrow to the left of "Tree.t".
+See that "Coalescent with constant population" is selected as the default tree prior.
+Expand this tree prior by clicking on the arrow to the left of "Tree.t".

-Un-check the "estimate" checkboxes to the right of the recombination rate (Rho) and tract length (Delta) parameters and enter the values 1.0e-4 and 500.0 respectively.
+Uncheck the "estimate" checkboxes to the right of the recombination rate (Rho) and tract length (Delta) parameters and enter the values 0.1 and 1000.0 respectively.
 Estimating these parameters can actually be quite difficult, so fixing them to known values is a good idea if these are available.
+In this particular case, while 1000 is a reasonable value for the expected conversion tract length of E. Coli, fixing the recombination rate to 0.1 is suspect.
+We do this solely to reduce the computation time required for this analysis.

 Select log normal priors for the population growth rate and final size parameters, with parameters M=0 and S=2.